son-n-pham/GATE_Writing/rubric/grading_rubric.md

 - 1 mark: The writing has a basic structure but may lack coherence or completeness in one or more sections.
 - 0 marks: The writing lacks a clear structure, making it difficult to follow.

-### Choose only ONE point of view (1 mark)

-- 1 mark: The writing consistently uses a single point of view throughout.
-- 0 marks: The writing shifts between multiple points of view.

 ### Choose a tone to match the theme of the writing (3 marks)

 - 3 marks: The tone consistently matches and enhances the theme of the writing.